 Given that it can take 228 days to even identify a data breach (let alone the 80 days needed to contain the breach) anything that you can do to secure your company’s data is invaluable.

-VPNs can prevent website applications and sites from accessing your business VoIP phone system and customer data, help you to escape pesky targeted ads, and ensure that hackers can’t access things like credit card information or account logins they could use to impersonate your company.
+VPNs can prevent website applications and sites from accessing your business VoIP and customer data, help you to escape pesky targeted ads, and ensure that hackers can’t access things like credit card information or account logins they could use to impersonate your company.

 Additional VPN benefits include secure streaming and downloads, safer file sharing and team collaboration, and preventing DoS attacks, packet sniffing, and public Wi-Fi hacking attempts.